telerik/xaml-docs/controls/radvirtualgrid/mvvm.md

 ## Implementing a custom DataProvider

-Then, a custom __DataProvider__ that handles some specific scenarios will be defined.
-Speaking shortly, it demonstrates how the selection of the control can be persisted when sorting or filtering.
-Note, that by default it is being cleared when processing these operations.
-Also, hiding a given column, defining a custom editor, setting a given column to be readonly and applying a custom header is demonstrated.
+The next step is to define a custom __DataProvider__ that handles some specific scenarios.
+It demonstrates how the selection of the control can be persisted when sorting or filtering.
+Note, that by default the selection is being cleared when processing these operations.
+Also, the example demonstrates how to hide a given column, define a custom editor, set a given column to be readonly and apply a custom header.

 #### __[C#] Example 2: Implementing a Custom DataProvider__